pabloferg/dialogflow1/README.md

 ## Overview

 The objective of this project is to get user's **queries about flight prices to destinations** using Dialogflow, to **get the lowest fare** from Amadeus, and **reply back** to the user.
-At the moment, it only works for routes from Heathrow Airport, one-way, direct, one adult with departure in July 2019 operated by British Airways (*guess why*).
+At the moment, it only works for routes from Heathrow Airport, one-way, direct, one adult with departure in July 2019 operated by British Airways.

 ![Screenshot](example.png)